mdmokhlesur/mdmokhlesur/README.md

 - 🧠 Learning **System Design** / **DSA** at **https://poridhi.io**
 - 🌱 Always learning new technologies and pushing projects to **GitHub**
 - 🤝 Open to **collaboration on GitHub projects**
-- 💬 Ask me about **System Design, Backend Architecture, or Next.js**
 - 📫 Reach me at **mokhlesurinfo5@gmail.com**

 ---